Preparing Pu Erh tea

 Your leaves and accessories are ready.
 Here are the steps of this traditional Chinese method:

-• Pour this first infusion over the rest of the accessories
+• Pour this first infusion over the remaining accessories

 • Empty the different containers, handling them with tongs

-• Repeat the operation, letting it steep a little longer
+• Repeat the process, letting it steep a bit longer

 • Pour the infusion into the pitcher, then into the cup

-• Wait a few minutes and it's time to taste!
+• Wait a few minutes and time to taste!

 Gong Fu Cha has several advantages.
-The small-sized containers allow, in particular, to quickly lower the temperature of the drink.
+The small-sized containers allow, notably, to quickly lower the temperature of the drink.
 And putting the tea in the pitcher prevents the leaves from steeping too long, which spoils the aromas.

-In addition to its flavors, this fermented tea from Yunnan helps control cholesterol.
+Beyond its flavors, this fermented tea from Yunnan helps control cholesterol.
 This makes it a high-quality product.
 It requires a few minutes of your time before tasting.
-But now you know how to prepare Pu-erh tea to enjoy all its benefits.
+But now you know how to prepare Pu Erh tea to enjoy all its benefits.

 Our customers talk about us